luisc8487/library-of-books/README.md

 - **Edit a Book:** Click the ✎ (Edit) button next to a book to change its title.
 - **Delete a Book:** Click the "Delete" button to remove a book from your list.
 - **View Books:** All your books are shown in a list, each with a title and a sample image.

+## How Does It Work?

+- When you add a book, it appears instantly in your list.
+- If you edit a book's title, the list updates right away.
+- If you delete a book, it disappears from the list.
+- All changes happen on the page without needing to reload.